omtorano/integrateMO/README.md

 Links & references
-- https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/index.html  -- it looks like this is offline as of 11/7/2023, there are other tutorials but I need to find a permanant replacement, for now try https://bioinformaticsworkbook.org/tutorials/wgcna.html#gsc.tab=0, https://edu.sib.swiss/pluginfile.php/158/course/section/65/_01_SIB2016_wgcna.pdf, https://pages.stat.wisc.edu/~yandell/statgen/ucla/WGCNA/wgcna.pdf
+- https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/index.html  -- it looks like this is offline as of 11/7/2023, there are other tutorials but no permanant replacement yet.
+The contents of this tutorial are available in this repo, see WGCNAtutorials (see https://bioinformatics.stackexchange.com/questions/21885/where-to-access-the-wgcna-tutorial-documents-horvath-lab-site-down).
+Other tutorials are also available including https://bioinformaticsworkbook.org/tutorials/wgcna.html#gsc.tab=0, https://edu.sib.swiss/pluginfile.php/158/course/section/65/_01_SIB2016_wgcna.pdf, https://pages.stat.wisc.edu/~yandell/statgen/ucla/WGCNA/wgcna.pdf.
 - Zhang B and Horvath S (2005) A General Framework for Weighted Gene Co-Expression Network Analysis, Statistical Applications in Genetics and Molecular Biology: Vol. 4: No. 1, Article 17 PMID: 16646834
 - Langfelder P, Horvath S (2008) WGCNA: an R package for weighted correlation network analysis.
 BMC Bioinformatics 2008, 9:559 (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-9-559)